msollami/TaskPipeline/PRIVACY_POLICY.md

 - Can be deleted by removing the application

 ## Permissions
-TaskTimer requests the following system permissions:
+TaskPipeline requests the following system permissions:
 - **Notifications**: To alert you when tasks complete (optional)
 - **App Sandbox**: The app runs in Apple's security sandbox for your protection

 ## Third-Party Services
-TaskTimer does not use any third-party analytics, advertising, or tracking services.
+TaskPipeline does not use any third-party analytics, advertising, or tracking services.

 ## Children's Privacy
-TaskTimer does not knowingly collect information from children under 13.
+TaskPipeline does not knowingly collect information from children under 13.
 The app is suitable for all ages.

 ## Changes to This Policy
 We may update this privacy policy from time to time.
 Any changes will be posted in the App Store listing.